Cautious optimization via data informativity: Introduction

-The alternative approach we use here is in line with the literature of data-driven control methods on the basis of Willems' fundamental lemma \cite{JCW-PR-IM-BLMDM:05}.
-More specifically, we consider the concept of data informativity~\cite{HJVW-JE-HLT-MKC:20}.
+The alternative approach we use here is in line with the literature of data-driven control methods on the basis of Willems' fundamental lemma~\cite{JCW-PR-IM-BLMDM:05}.
+More specifically, we consider the concept of data informativity~\cite{HJVW-JE-HLT-MKC:20,HJVW-JE-HLT-MKC:23}.
 Simply put, these methods take the viewpoint that guaranteed conclusions can be drawn from data only if \emph{all} systems compatible with the measurements have this property.
-Of specific interest to this paper are works that deal with nonlinear systems and a number of recent works have worked with systems given in terms of bilinear~\cite{IM:22} or polynomial basis functions \cite{MG-CDP-PT:21,CDP-MR-PT:23}, albeit in discrete time.
-Simultaneously, there haven been efforts in generalizing Willems' lemma to continuous time~\cite{VGL-MAM:22,PR-MKC-HJVW:22} and linking the results in discrete and continuous time by investigating sampling~\cite{JE-JC:23-tac}.
+Of specific interest to this paper are works that deal with nonlinear systems and a number of recent works have worked with systems given in terms of bilinear~\cite{IM:22} or polynomial basis functions~\cite{MG-CDP-PT:21,CDP-MR-PT:23}, albeit in discrete time.
+Simultaneously, there have been efforts in generalizing Willems' lemma to continuous time~\cite{VGL-MAM:22,PR-MKC-HJVW:22} and linking the results in discrete and continuous time by investigating sampling~\cite{JE-JC:23-tac}.
+A related approach is to perform system identification while keeping in mind the uncertainty bounds used in (robust) control, which is known as identification for control~\cite{MG:05}.
+The convergence over time of similar set-based identification schemes is investigated in~\cite{YL-JY-LC-TK-AW:23}.

-Our applications here concern data-based contraction analysis of nonlinear systems~\cite{WL-JJES:98,FB:23} and the regulation of an unknown system to the suboptimal point of an unknown cost function.
-Data-based regulation with a known cost function has been investigated in a number of forms, including linear quadratic regulation, see~\cite{FD-PT-CDP:23} and references therein, and more general cost functions via optimization-based controllers~\cite{GB-MV-JC-EDA:21-tac,AH-SB-GH-FD:21}.
-In \cite{LC-GB-ED:23}, such controllers have been employed to optimize unknown cost functions.
+Apart from considering optimization, we apply our results to data-based contraction analysis of nonlinear systems~\cite{WL-JJES:98,FB:23} and the regulation of an unknown system to a suboptimal point of an unknown cost function.} Data-based regulation with known cost functions has been investigated in a number of forms, including linear quadratic regulation, see~\cite{FD-PT-CDP:23} and references therein, and more general cost functions via optimization-based controllers~\cite{GB-MV-JC-EDA:24-tac,AH-ZH-SB-GH-FD:24}.
+In~\cite{LC-GB-ED:23}, such controllers have been employed to optimize unknown cost functions.
 Finally, the online optimization scenario considered here is inspired by methods such as extremum-seeking control~\cite{MK-HHW:00,KBA-MK:03,ART-DP:01}.
-However, our implementation and performance guarantees are of a markedly different nature.
+However, our implementation and performance guarantees are markedly different.